kiwicom/dockerfiles/README.md

 This is a collection of Dockerfiles maintained by the [Kiwi.com Platform Team](https://www.kiwi.com/jobs/devs-tech/platform-engineer/).

+You can use `./release` to build and publish new versions of the images.

-The images are built automatically by Docker Hub for the `:latest` tag, with updates of the base image triggering rebuilds.
+Some of them are also configured to be built automatically by Docker Hub for the `:latest` tag, but this is not that reliable so we recommend manually publishing versions from your dev machine.

 ## kiwicom/ansible